Opening of "Hoshino Resorts KAI Beppu" on June 4, 2021

 These lamps have adopted the technique of “spider squeezing”.
-Traces of iris remain firmly on the fabric and the protrusions of the fabric allows the light to diffuse, which gives a soft impression.
-A white fabric is used for the light and shadow to be seen.
+Traces of iris remain firmly on the fabric and the protrusions of the fabric allow the light to diffuse, which gives a soft impression.
+White fabric is used for the light and shadow to be seen.

 Details of KAI Beppu

 Name: Hoshino Resorts KAI Beppu